-- 5.1 Unbelievably, the precise conditions created by the Respondents that gave rise to the March data theft persist to this day.
+5.1 Unbelievably, the precise conditions created by the Respondents that gave rise to the March data theft persist to this day.
 The Respondents continue to aggregate and mine customer data under the same unsafe conditions that existed in March of 2019.
 Years of customer data is even today being aggregated and shared across hundreds of data mining systems, a simple SSRF attack away from another massive theft.
 This unsafe aggregation of data is not a virus, it is a feature.
 It is one way that Capital One makes money, and it is how Amazon sells its cloud computing services.
-Without years' worth of aggregated customer data, both companies would lose a competitive advantage; - 5.2 The Respondents know that there is no fix.
-They know that there is no setting they can change, or software that they can write, to eliminate the risks that they knowingly put on their customers; - 6.
-By reason of the Respondents' failure to safeguard their customers' personal and private information, Petitioners and Members of the Class have suffered damages and are entitled to claim inter alia: (a) trouble and inconvenience by having to carefully review their transactions and be on the lookout for fraud, (b) the lost value of their personal and private information, which they were unaware was subject to unlawful access and use (...), (c) inflated prices for Capital One' services, (d) any additional credit monitoring services not already covered by the Respondents, (e) possible future fraud, (f) stress and anxiety, and (g) punitive damages;
+Without years' worth of aggregated customer data, both companies would lose a competitive advantage;

+- 6. By reason of the Respondents' failure to safeguard their customers' personal and private information, Petitioners and Members of the Class have suffered damages and are entitled to claim inter alia: - (a) Trouble and inconvenience by having to carefully review their transactions and be on the lookout for fraud, - (b) The lost inherent value of their personal and private information, which they had been unaware was subject to unlawful access and use, - (c) Inflated prices for Capital One' services, which were represented to be of at least adequate security, but yet employed substandard data security practices, - (d) Any additional credit monitoring services/identity theft protection services not already covered by the Respondents, - (e) Identity theft and fraud resulting from the theft of their personal and private information, - (f) Costs associated with the detection and prevention of identity theft and unauthorized use of their financial accounts, - (g) Unauthorized charges and loss of use of and access to their financial account funds and costs associated with inability to obtain money from their accounts or being limited in the amount of money they were permitted to obtain from their accounts, including missed payments on bills and loans, late charges and fees, and adverse effects on their credit, - (h) Possible future fraud and identity theft and injury flowing therefrom, - (i) Lower credit scores resulting from credit inquiries following fraudulent activities, - (j) Costs associated with time spent and the loss of productivity or the enjoyment of one's life from taking time to address and attempt to mitigate and address the actual and future consequences of the data theft, including discovering fraudulent charges, cancelling and reissuing cards, purchasing credit monitoring and identity theft protection services, imposing withdrawal and purchase limits on compromised accounts, and the stress, nuisance, anxiety and annoyance of dealing with the repercussions of the data theft,